rlf-arlut/tmrg/doc/source/triplication.rst

 .. include:: ../../examples/comb03.rst

 As you can see, the module connections are  different now.
 Port ``in`` is not triplicated, while ``out`` is  triplicated.
 There is also a fanout module added.
-Moreover, logic itself, modeled by ``wire combLogic`` is also triplicated.
+Moreover, the logic itself, modeled by ``wire combLogic`` is also triplicated.
-At this point, one should be aware, that the output module would be the exactly the same if one applies constrains as shown below
+At this point, one should be aware that the output module would be exactly the same if one applies constraints as shown below:

 .. code-block:: verilog
    :linenos: